thumbtack/thumbprint-tokens/README.md

 3. **Commit the changelog changes**: Commit the changes on `master` with `git add CHANGELOG.md && git commit -m "Preparing for release."`
 4. **Release to NPM**: Run `yarn release`.
 It will prompt you for the new version number, run tests, and the publish to NPM.
 5. **Publish to CocoaPods:** Run `pod trunk push` to publish this to CocoaPods.
+6. **Publish to JitPack:** Visit `https://jitpack.io/com/github/thumbtack/thumbprint-tokens/v12.1.1/build.log` but replace `12.1.1` with the new version number.
+This will kick off a build in JitPack which will be indicated [on the JitPack Thumbprint Tokens page](https://jitpack.io/#thumbtack/thumbprint-tokens/).